RDC: Zuma calls on Congo rebels to lay down arms.

 “As you will well know, the decision to call upon the sons and daughters of the nation’s defence forces to serve in the face of imminent danger, is always a difficult one,” he said.
 “Nevertheless, my decision to do precisely this, in support of the international community’s efforts to restore peace to eastern DRC, is one which I firmly believe in.”
 He said South Africa believed the conflict should be resolved through negotiated, political solutions.

-“We commend the government of the DRC on its efforts in the talks (between it and the M23 rebels).
+“We commend the government of the DRC on its efforts in the Kampala talks (between it and the M23 rebels).
 It is nevertheless the case that this optimal strategy cannot take place indefinitely and at all costs,” he said.

 “Through the presence of the intervention brigade and indeed through the parallel international forums focused on restoring peace … I am encouraged that now, perhaps more so than at any other time in history, the eventual resolution of the DRC’s eastern security problem is finally in sight.”